jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 However, this is a case where a smarter implementation could be much more computationally efficient.
 The Bartels-Stewart algorithm used to solve the Lyapunov equation relies on Schur decompositions of $A$ and $A^T$, which could be reused in the adjoint Lyapunov equation.
-It's always worth looking for places where compuations like matrix factorizations can be reused.
+It's always worth looking for places where computations like matrix factorizations can be reused.

 #### Matrix-vector product revisited